<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Helping customers like you achieve their financial goals is all we do, which is why we’re arming you with our expert insight, tips, and advice to help you get there.

-Investing in real estate can be an amazing experience—and a great way to earn passive income while someone else (or a bunch of other people) pays your monthly mortgage.
-Home-share platforms like Airbnb, Vrbo, and other vacation rental websites have made it even easier for those who want to market their investment properties as short-term rental property.
+Investment properties can be a great way to earn passive income while someone else (or a bunch of other people) pays your monthly mortgage.
+Home-share platforms like Airbnb, Vrbo, and other vacation rental websites have made it even easier for those who want to market their investment properties as short-term rentals.

 short term rental

-Though you have to know your market and do your research before you invest in short-term rental properties, these can be very lucrative in the right markets.
-These include travel destinations where vacation rentals thrive and even locations that experience a lot of business travel, such as conference-heavy cities or markets with dominant industries, such as healthcare.
+Though you have to know your market and research before investing in short-term rental properties, these can be very lucrative in the right markets.
+Those include travel destinations where vacation rentals thrive and even locations that experience a lot of business travel, such as conference-heavy cities or markets with dominant industries like healthcare.

 Fantasizing about purchasing oceanfront vacation rentals or a home near a large medical R&D campus can be fun, but making this happen requires a little knowledge.
 Thankfully, it’s nothing you, your real estate agent, and a trusted loan officer can’t handle.